sylvainbx/rust-book-fr/FRENCH/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 d'erreur à l'écran.

 <!--
-The `println!` function is only capable of printing to standard output, so we have to use something else to print to standard error.
+The `println!` macro is only capable of printing to standard output, so we have to use something else to print to standard error.
 -->

-La fonction `println!` ne peut écrire que sur la sortie standard, donc nous devons utiliser autre chose pour écrire sur la sortie d'erreur standard.
+La macro `println!` ne peut écrire que sur la sortie standard, donc nous devons utiliser autre chose pour écrire sur la sortie d'erreur standard.

 <!--